deepayanbardhan/deepayanbardhan.github.io/_pages/code.md

 ### In Progress...

-This is a WIP - Look at my GitHub repos in the meantime :)
+*This is a WIP - Look at my GitHub repos in the meantime :)*
 {% for post in site.code reversed %}
   {% if post.collection == 'code' %}
-    {% include archive-single-code.html %}
+    {% include archive-single-cv.html %}
   {% endif %}
 {% endfor %}